PMI (Product Manufacturing Information)|

 This is just an example of how this works.

-This is one of the benefits of creating the AID.
-It allows the designer to check for errors or a better design.
+One of the benefits of creating the AID is that it allows the designer to check for errors or a better design.
 It also is a much better format for review and checking.
 It offers a higher level of certainty on the correctness of the part.
 It leaves no doubt in the minds of manufacturing.
 They can print it and have it in front of them for reference.
 And If you look at the PMI there are many reference notes that are not easy to view.

 I am not sure that MBE is the total culprit for the state of engineering documentation today.
 But here is an article that will have you rolling your eyes in disbelief.